Kantara Plagiarism Row: Kerala Court Bars Makers From Playing Varaha Roopam In Theatres

 The court's ruling came after it received a plagiarism lawsuit from a famous Malayalam music band named Thaikkudam Bridge.
 The court has also barred the song from being played on all major streaming platforms.

-The renowned music band Thaikkudam Bridge had earlier accused Kantara's makers of copying their song Navarasa and stated that they would take legal action against the film's creative team for plagiarism.
+The renowned music band Thaikkudam Bridge had earlier accused Kantara's makers of copying their song Navarasam and stated that they would take legal action against the film's creative team for plagiarism.

 And now, the session court has ordered the song to be stopped from playing in theaters.
 The band took to their Instagram handle to share the court's update that prohibits the makers from playing Varaha Roopam on theatres and streaming platforms due to copyright infringement.